How long is the sonography program?

 What are the potential earnings for this field?

-The following information comes from US Department of Labor Bureau of Labor Statistics:
+The following information comes from U.S. Department of Labor Bureau of Labor Statistics:

-Median annual wage for diagnostic medical sonographers was $81,350 in 2022.
+The median annual wage for diagnostic medical sonographers was $89,340 in May 2024 (BLS 2025).